umairmy305/notebooks-sharing/docs/Expanse_portal.md

 **5. Choose your Interactive Session**

 Once the interactive session is active, select the session you want to launch from the list of your currently running sessions.
+The latest session appears at the bottom of the list.

 <p align="center">
 <img src="notebook_jobs.png", width="80%">